StudyConnect-ZHAW/Frontend/README.md

 Alternatively for the relase [Docker](https://www.docker.com) is required.

-The frontend image can be ran with the following command:
+The frontend image can be run with the following command:
 ```bash
 docker-compose -f ./docker/compose.yaml up --build
 ```